EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Implemented support of Woo Gift Cards by WooCommerce.
+* Added feature for checkout page beeing reloaded after landed cost done, in case when stores theme do not properly displays payment methods.
+* Fixed issue with url encode/decode of checkout data.
+Some plugins encoded checkout form data that was not properly handled.

 = 1.4.92 =
 * Validation of EU VAT ID for B2B sales added.
 Validation implemented in a separate popup window.